 10 Ways to Find an Insurance Policy During a California Estate Administration

-During the administration of your loved one’s estate, you may need the quick access to liquid assets that an insurance policy can provide.
-A life insurance policy with a named beneficiary will typically avoid the need for San Diego probate court involvement, allowing you to receive the benefit much quicker than an asset that must pass through probate.
-What if you cannot find the insurance insurance policy during a California estate administration?
+During the administration of your loved one’s estate, you may need quick access to liquid assets that an insurance policy can provide.
+A life insurance policy with a named beneficiary will typically avoid the need for probate court involvement, allowing you to receive the benefit much quicker than an asset that must pass through probate.
+What if you cannot find the insurance policy during a California estate administration?

 The following are 10 recommended steps for locating a lost insurance policy during a California estate administration:

 - First of all, contact an experienced San Diego probate court lawyer for assistance with your search.

 - Second, search through your loved one’s mail.
 You may come across mail from the insurance company.

 - Additionally, go through your loved one’s canceled checks.
 He or she may have written checks to pay the insurance premiums, meaning the name of the insurance company would be on the check.